lzubiaur/devlog/_posts/2014-01-27-texture-polygon.md

 ---
 layout: post
+comments: true
 title: Polygon texture bodies with Box2d and cocos2d-x
 ---

 <div class="message">
-UPDATE Since I wrote this tutorial cocos2d-x v3 has been released and the code in this tutorial will only work for cocos2d-x v2.
-I might upgrade the code asap.
-Nevertheless the concepts explained in the tutorial should still be usefull.
+UPDATE Since I wrote this tutorial cocos2d-x v3 has been released and the code in this tutorial is only for cocos2d-x v2.
+I might upgrade the code ASAP.
+Nevertheless the concepts explained in the tutorial should still be relevant.
 Thank you for reading!
 </div>

 <div class="message">
-UPDATE2 The concepts and mecanics describe here have been implemented in my first game <a href="https://itunes.apple.com/us/app/yummy-jump/id925761778">HYummy Jump"</a>
+UPDATE2 The concepts and mecanics describe here have been implemented in my first game <a href="https://itunes.apple.com/us/app/yummy-jump/id925761778">"Yummy Jump"</a>
 </div>

 In this tutorial we'll talk about how to create textured physics polygon with [cocos2d-x](http://www.cocos2d-x.org) (2.2.1) and [box2d](http://box2d.org) (2.2.1) using <a href="http://en.wikipedia.org/wiki/Polygon_triangulation">polygon triangulation</a>.
-For the impatient the source code is available on <a href="https://github.com/lzubiaur/texpoly" target="_blank">our github repository</a>.
+For the impatient the source code is available on <a href="https://github.com/lzubiaur/texpoly" target="_blank">my github</a>.

 Basic knowledge of the cocos2d-x framework, box2d and opengl shaders is required.